BIPES/BIPES/README.md

-Test code for BIPES Project User Interface
+# More information

-Based on WebREPL and Blockly.
+Integrates WebREPL and Blockly.
 Must clone these submodules into the same folder before using the project:

 git clone https://github.com/google/blockly.git